iksopo/lab6-microservices/doc/report.md

 ![Second_account_registered](img/3-accounts_second_registered.png)
 ![Eureka_second_account_registered](img/3-eureka_2_accounts.png)

-As it is shown, there are 2 `ACCOUNTS_SERVICE` available.
+As it is shown, there are 2 `ACCOUNTS-SERVICE` available.

 ## What happens when you kill the service with port 2222.
 Can the web service provide information about the accounts?
 Why?